 2. Added moisture may cause the panels in your furniture to move slightly, so adequate ventilation should be provided to minimise this.

-3. The light will, over a period of time, slightly alter the colour of your furniture; this is just part of the ageing process.
+3. Light will, over a period of time, slightly alter the colour of your furniture, this is just part of the ageing process.

 4. Always use coasters and place mats when placing hot drinks and food onto your furniture.

 5. Never use chemicals such as bleach, or any abrasive materials to clean the furniture.
 Never use all-purpose cleaning sprays unless your furniture has a plastic coating, such as the kind used on kitchen tables and children's furniture.